olivierkayyong/Deploy-a-model-in-the-cloud/README.md

 In addition, the development of the mobile application will make it possible to build a first version of the necessary Big Data architecture.

 ### Data
-A dataset made up of fruit images and associated labels: https://www.kaggle.com/datasets/moltean/fruits
+A dataset of fruit images and associated labels: https://www.kaggle.com/datasets/moltean/fruits

 which can be used as a starting point to build part of the data processing chain.

 ## Your mission
-You are therefore responsible for developing in a Big Data environment an initial data processing chain which will include preprocessing and a dimension reduction step.
+Develop a Big Data environment an initial data processing chain which will include preprocessing and a dimension reduction step.

 ### Constraints
 During his initial brief, Paul warned you of the following points: